 As is often the case in a small town, Rosine doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Rosine who are college-educated is close to the national average for all communities of 21.84%: 18.52% of the adults in Rosine have a bachelor's degree or advanced degree.
+The education level of Rosine citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.52% of adults 25 and older in Rosine have a college degree.

 The per capita income in Rosine in 2022 was $29,624, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $118,496 for a family of four.